 As the registered owner of the vehicle, you are deemed responsible for the violation and the payment of a $158.00 penalty unless, in compliance with Florida Statute § 316.0083(1)(d)1.a-d, you establish by a sworn affidavit that a statutory exemption applies.
 The exemptions are that the motor vehicle: (a) passed through the intersection in order to yield the right-of-way to an emergency vehicle or as part of a funeral procession; (b) passed through the intersection at the direction of a law enforcement officer; (c) was, at the time of the violation, in the care, custody, or control of another person; or (d) a UTC was issued by a law enforcement officer to the driver of the motor vehicle for the violation of Florida Statute § 316.074(1) and § 316.075(1)(c)1 stated in this Notice.
 The affidavit must be sworn before a notary public or other person authorized to administer oaths.

 If you assert that the vehicle was in the care, custody, or control of another person, you must provide the name, address, date of birth, and, if known, the driver's license number of the person who leased, rented, or otherwise had care, custody, or control of the vehicle at the time of the violation.
-ACCEPTANCE OF THIS ASSERTION BY THE SARASOTA PD WILL RESULT IN THE ISSUANCE OF A UNIFORM TRAFFIC CITATION TO THE PERSON NAMED IN THE AFFIDAVIT.
+The person named on the affidavit will be issued a notice of violation and allowed 60 days to pay the $158.00.
 If the vehicle was stolen, then the affidavit must include a copy of a police report showing the vehicle to have been stolen.
 If you assert that a UTC was issued by a law enforcement officer for the violation of Florida Statute § 316.074(1) and 316.075(1)(c)1 stated in this notice, then you must include the serial number of the UTC.
 For faster processing, you may, but are not required to, include a copy of the UTC.

 If your affidavit complies with the requirements of Florida Statute § 316.0083, then no further action will be taken and you will receive a notice of dismissal.
 If it is determined that your affidavit does not comply with those requirements set forth in the statute or it is not received in time to process, you will receive a Uniform Traffic Citation issued by the City of Sarasota Police Department at a HIGHER COST.
 The submission of a false affidavit is a misdemeanor of the second degree, punishable under Fla.
 Stat. § 775.082 or § 775.083 by a term of imprisonment not to exceed sixty (60) days and/or a fine not to exceed $500.